NREL/fpeam/Documentation.md

 # Introduction

-The Feedstock Production Emissions to Air Model (FPEAM) calculates spatially explicit inventories of criteria air pollutants and precursors generated from agricultural and tranportation activities associated with the production and supply of biomass feedstocks for renewable energy generation.
+The Feedstock Production Emissions to Air Model (FPEAM) calculates spatially explicit inventories of criteria air pollutants and precursors generated from agricultural and transportation activities associated with the production and supply of biomass feedstocks for renewable energy generation.
 FPEAM was originally developed to calculate air pollutants as part of the 2016 update to the Billion Ton Study (BTS).
 For this version of FPEAM, the code base has been substantially refactored and streamlined to provide increased flexibility around biomass production scenario definitions, including what activities and pollutants are included in the calculations and at what spatial scale.
 This document describes the FPEAM code base and default input files bundled with the beta model release.

 FPEAM calculations are organized into semi-independent modules, listed in the first table below along with the activities and pollutants included by default in each module.
 The EmissionFactors module is unique in that it can be used to calculate any pollutant from any activity, if sufficient input data is provided.
 In particular, users have the option of using the EmissionFactors module to replace the MOVES and/or NONROAD modules with emissions factors for agricultural equipment and on-road vehicle use.
 The EmissionFactors module can also be used to calculate pollutants from additional activities, such as non-nitrogen fertilizer application.